marcduiker/building-a-resilient-workflow-with-durable-functions/labs/11_create_azure_resources.md

 #### 2.6 Create the Processing Function App
 `$funcAppName="neo-processing-fa"`

-`az functionapp create --name $funcAppName --resource-group $rgname --consumption-plan-location $location --storage-account $stname --app-insights $ainame --runtime dotnet --os-type Linux`
+`az functionapp create --name $funcAppName --resource-group $rgname --consumption-plan-location $location --storage-account $stname --app-insights $ainame --runtime dotnet --os-type Windows`

 > Inspect the above CLI command.
 What can you tell about the configuration of the Function App?